Update, March 2021: LG Wing review, 4 months later

 The aforementioned Rolodex home screen when using the Wing in a T-shaped configuration also seems like a waste of space, letting you see fewer apps for no good reason.
 And, infuriatingly, apps need to be manually whitelisted to be able to show on the secondary display.
 If an app isn't whitelisted, it won't show up on the second screen's app drawer, and you'll need to dig deep into the settings and do a lot of scrolling to manually tag it.

 A bigger problem is that Android's default task-switching system just isn't suited to this form factor.
 App switching when the Wing is opened out is frustrating and unreliable with gesture navigation.
-And what's more, juggling apps between the two screens isn't as effortless as with LG's Dual Screen accessories, where a three-fingered swipe gesture can easily fling apps around.
-On the Wing, it's a mess of swipes and taps to get to the combination of apps you want, if you don't already have a home screen shortcut saved.
+Thankfully, a recent update has made juggling apps between the two displays a little easier — similar to LG's Dual Screen accessory, you can transfer apps between the two panels with a three-fingered swipe.

 LG Wing Cameras